Highly experienced specialist sonographer | Relaxed and comfortable private ultrasound clinic

 A selection of images and a full report will be sent to your doctor within 24 hours, and we will also give you a copy.
 In urgent cases, we will phone your doctor to give them the results sooner.

-Book your private ultrasound scan
+Make an appointment for your private ultrasound scan

-If you would like to visit our clinic for a pregnancy or gynaecology scan scan, please call 020 7244 4200 or make an appointment online.
+If you would like to visit our clinic for a pregnancy or gynaecology scan, please call 020 7244 4200 or make an appointment online.